COVID: Germany logs more than 100,000 cases for first time | DW | 19.01.2022

 Health Minister Karl Lauterbach said on RTL television late on Tuesday that he expected the latest omicron-fueled wave to peak around the middle of February.

-On Monday night, tens of thousands of people took to the streets across Germany, as citizens vented their frustrations over the country's coronavirus measures.
+On Monday night, tens of thousands of people took to the streets across Germany, as people vented their frustrations over the country's coronavirus measures.

 jsi/msh (AFP, dpa)